julianperrott/Blog/blog/content/post/fishingfun.md

 background = "bg_fishingfun"
 +++

-In World of Warcraft, Fishing is a time consuming task which is simple and so lends itself to automation very well.
-There are many fishing bots out there.
-This post describes the bot that I wrote for fun and the problems I solved to make it work.
+In World of Warcraft, fishing is a time consuming task which is simple and so lends itself to automation very well.
+There are many fishing bots out there, this post describes the bot that I wrote for fun and the problems I solved to make it work.

 ### Why Fish ?